What is an External Link? (+ How to Use Them Effectively)

 However, it’s crucial to use them judiciously, linking only to high-quality, relevant sources while avoiding direct competitors.
 By striking the right balance, external links can take your blog to new heights.

-What is an external link on a blog, in simple terms?
+What is an external link on a blog post?

-How many external links should I use in a blog post?
+How many external links should I include in one blog post?

 New:Autoblogging + Scheduling